braindynamicslab/dyneusr-fire/README.md

 ### **_Interactive Mode_**

-You can run the following from the command line:
+To run in interactive mode, you can run the following from the command line:
 ```bash
 $ dyneusr-fire init -- --interactive
 ```